Constraining CMB physical processes using Planck 2018 data: Results

-We are also interested in the correlation of the phenomenological amplitudes with the scalar amplitude, $A_s$, which could be degenerated as it rescales the whole temperature and polarization power spectra.
-When considering only temperature data, the greatest anti-correlation is obtained for polarization contribution effect due to the introduction of data from lowE.
-The underlying reason towards this result is probably connected with equation \eqref{transferFunction}, where the introduction of $A_{Pol}$ in the E-mode polarization transfer function implies that it is rescaled by only $A_{Pol}^2$ and $A_s$, introducing a strong degeneracy.
-Considering that only 28 data points are available from lowE, the effect produced by the polarization contribution effect on the TT spectrum is so small that it is unable to break the existing degeneracy in the EE spectrum.
+We are also interested in the correlation of the phenomenological amplitudes with the scalar amplitude, $A_s$, which could be degenerated as it rescales the entire temperature and polarization angular power spectrum.
+When considering only the temperature data, the largest anti-correlation is obtained for the effect of the polarization contribution due to the introduction of lowE data.
+The underlying reason for this result is probably related to equation \eqref{transferFunction}, where the introduction of $A_{Pol}$ in the E-mode polarization transfer function implies that it is rescaled by $A_{Pol}^2$ and $A_s$, introducing a strong degeneracy.
+Considering that only 28 lowE data points are available, the effect produced by the polarization contribution effect in the TT spectrum is so small that it is unable to break the existing degeneracy in the EE angular power spectrum.

-The second and third phenomenological amplitudes most anti-correlated with $A_s$ are the Doppler effect and the Sachs-Wolfe effect, because essentially they produce a global effect similar to scale the whole temperature angular power spectrum.
-Finally, to a lesser extend, the eISW effect is also anti-correlated, because it scales the first peak of the TT spectrum, and the lensing effect as well, because the lensing power spectrum is proportional to $A_L$ and $A_s$ \cite{Challinor_Lewis_2005}.
-No correlation was observed with $A_{lISW}$.
+The second and third most anti-correlated phenomenological amplitudes with $A_s$ are the Doppler effect and the Sachs-Wolfe effect because they essentially produce an overall effect similar to scaling the entire temperature angular power spectrum.
+Finally, to a lesser extent, the eISW effect is also anti-correlated, because it scales the first peak of the TT spectrum, and the lensing effect as well, because the lensing angular power spectrum is proportional to $A_L$ and $A_s$ \cite{Challinor_Lewis_2005}.
+No correlation with $A_{lISW}$ was observed.